shannon112/cpp-cheat-sheet/Data Structures and Algorithms.md

   - pop_back()
 - The standard container classes `vector and deque` fulfill these requirements.
 - By default, if no container class is specified for a particular priority_queue class instantiation, the standard container `vector` is used.
 - Support of random access iterators is required to keep a heap structure internally at all times.
 This is done automatically by the container adaptor by automatically calling the algorithm functions make_heap, push_heap and pop_heap when needed.
+(Templete including Type, Container, Compare) `NOT EVERYONE SORTED`
+  - min heap: priority_queue<int, vector<int>, greater<int> > gquiz; // Sorted heap in increasing
+  - max heap: priority_queue<int> gquiz; // Sorted heap in non-increasing

 **Use for**
 * First-In First-Out operations where **priority** overrides arrival time